chloejones9464/whos-getting-the-next-round/README.md

 [Here](userstories.md) you'll find the user stories for my project, I have combined the HTML and JavaScript user stories.

-This link contain screenshots of the user stories in my GitHub project and will have corresponding screenshots/screen recordings of the completed tasks.
+This page contains links to my user stories in my GitHub project and will have corresponding screenshots/screen recordings of the completed tasks.

 ---
 ### Wireframes